 If you paid tuition, fees, or other education-related expenses during the tax year, you may be eligible for an education tax credit, either the American Opportunity Tax Credit (AOTC) or the Lifetime Learning Credit (LLC).

 Note that you can’t claim both credits for the same individual within the same year.
 If you qualify for both, it might be worth calculating them both in order to determine the option that is best for you.

 American Opportunity Credit

-100% of the first $2,000 of eligible education expenses and 25% of the next $2,000.
-Students enrolled at least half-time in a degree or certificate program for one academic period during the tax year may be eligible to receive a credit of up to $2,500 for the cost of tuition, fees and course materials.
+What does this mean?
+Students who are enrolled at least half time in a degree or certificate program for one academic period during the tax year may be eligible to receive a credit of up to $2,500 for the cost of tuition, fees, and course materials.

-The income limit is $90,000 for individual filers and $180,000 for joint filers.
-Your credit will be reduced if you make between $80,000 and $90,000 for individual filers and between $160,000 and $180,000 for joint filers.
+The MAGI limit for eligibility is $90,000 for individual filers and $180,000 for joint filers.
+The credit is reduced if MAGI is between $80,000 and $90,000 for individual filers and between $160,000 and $180,000 for joint filers.

 Lifetime Learning Credit

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.